platformsh/platformsh-docs/docs/src/domains/steps/tls.md

 ---
 title: "Configure a third-party TLS certificate"
 weight: 3
-sidebarTitle: "Custom TLS"
+sidebarTitle: "Custom TLS certificates"
 ---

-Platform.sh automatically provides all production and development environments with standard TLS certificates issued by [Let's Encrypt](https://letsencrypt.org/).
+Platform.sh automatically provides all environments with standard TLS certificates issued by [Let's Encrypt](https://letsencrypt.org/).
 Let's Encrypt certificates don't support wildcard routes, so you need a custom certificate if you want to use these.
 No further action is required to use TLS-encrypted connections beyond [specifying HTTPS routes](../../define-routes/https.md).